 A motion sensor is a device that notices moving objects, especially humans.
 Motion sensors are frequently included as a component of the system.
 Which works properly and regularly.
 Or warn the user of the speed of the region.
 These sensors are a very important component of security, energy control, energy efficiency, automatic lighting control, and other auxiliary systems.

-The main principle of motion sensor is to understand burglary and it sends a warning to the control panel.
+The main principle of the motion sensor is to understand burglary and it sends a warning to the control panel.
 Which alerts our monitoring system.
 Motion sensors respond in a variety of conditions.
 Movements in your living room, such as doors, windows can be unbolted or closed, and these sensors can too.

 - Energy can be saved by using this sensor lighting on empty space.